aanchal-fatwani/js-best-practices/README.md

     **[⬆ Back to Top](#table-of-contents)**

-49. ### Incorporate Unit Testing
+49. ### Incorporate Testing
-    Unit testing is essential for ensuring quality code and saving time and money during the development process.
+    Testing is essential for catching bugs and preventing issues down the line.
+It ia also is essential for ensuring quality code and saving time and money during the development process.
+Use unit and integration tests to ensure your code is working as expected.

     **[⬆ Back to Top](#table-of-contents)**